10 Best Leathers for Boots & Shoes

 Best Bison Leather: Law Tanning Company

-Bison leather is another one of those leathers with an eye-catching grain — its crackled surface adds another dimension to the look of the boots.
-The pores are bigger so it’s more flexible and more breathable than most leathers that have a tighter grain.
-It’s also tougher than cowhide because it isn’t stretched after tanning, having 40% more tensile strength than its cow-nterpart.
+Bison leather is another one of those leathers with an eye-catching grain.
+Its crackled surface adds another dimension to the look of the boots.
+Predictably, it’s tougher than cowhide because it isn’t stretched after tanning, having 40% more tensile strength than its cow-nterpart.

 Pros

-- Durable and more breathable
+- Durable and breathable

 - Visually interesting